 Incenting the Right Behaviors

-Case-In-Point: A technology company wanted to grow rapidly and increase the number of customers they had.
+Case-in-Point: A technology company wanted to grow rapidly and increase the number of customers they had.
 They decided to give signup commissions to salespeople for any account they signed.
 At the same time, the company did not create specific qualification requirements in the sales or commission process.
-They felt that they could have the same kind of success with more clients that they had with their past clients (who were very selectively picked).
-The end result – after two years – was poor revenue realization.
+They felt they could have the same kind of success with more clients than they had with their past clients—who were very selectively picked.
+The end result—after two years—was poor revenue realization.
 Many of the customers they sold were not long-term buyers.
-Moreover, these were not ideal clients and consequently, whatever revenue they generated was not as profitable.
+Moreover, these were not ideal clients and, consequently, whatever revenue they generated was not as profitable.

-To incentivize long-term perspective in salespeople behavior, a company may combine both a carrot and a stick approach.
-The company can give bonuses for retention rates, renewal rates, upsell and profitable product mix.
-On the stick side, the company can also claw back commissions on customers if the customer discontinues within a certain timeframe (say they cancel in the first 6 months).
+To incentivize a long-term perspective in salespeople’s behavior, a company may combine both a carrot and a stick approach.
+The company can give bonuses for retention rates, renewal rates, up-sell and a profitable product mix.
+On the stick side, the company can also claw back commissions on customers if the customer discontinues within a certain timeframe, say they cancel in the first 6 months.